ms-sherbert/welly-lizard-monitoring/README.md

 Uses equation from Royle and Dorazio (2008).

 `Ricker DM model simulation.r` R script for simulating repeated count data from a Poisson-distributed population with imperfect individual detection probability over a number of primary periods.
 Each primary period consists of a single survey.
-Population change between primary periods follows a Ricker (1954) function.
+Simulated population change between primary periods follows a Ricker (1954) function.
 Individual detection probability is modeled as a binomial process with *p* = individual detection probability = [0,1].
 Uses Dail-Madsen (2011) models to model data and as basis for power analysis in unmarked package.
+Model `dynamics = "trend"` because `dynamics = "ricker"` returned a singular Hessian matrix.
 Modeled on code provided by Hostetler and Chandler (2015).

 `sim_robust.r` R script that extends `Ricker DM model simulation.r` to simulate and run a power analysis on data from a robust design programme with